algom/RepData_PeerAssessment1/PA1_template.Rmd

 ## Loading and preprocessing the data

-For loading and processing the data, one should setup the working directory for the R session in the same folder where the raw data is located.
+For loading and processing of the data, one should setup the working directory for the R session in the same folder where the raw data is located.

 After this the file is unzipped and read, using the following code: